shrikantsharda/Basic-NodeJS-server/README.md

 Access http://localhost:8001

-Wiping the catalogue
+Wiping the server
 --------------------

-For test purposes, the catalogue may be wiped with
+For test purposes, the server may be wiped with

     node dropdb.js